ikobootloader/arduino/EEPROMTOOLS/README.md

 i wrote this librairy of tools because my experiments became often bigger than i thunk at the beginning..

-so, i mean it's better to have a librairy to minimize my sketch and use more simply the eeprom.
+so, i mean it's better to have a librairy to minimize my sketch and use more simply the eeprom 24LC256.

 i think other librairys purpose this kind of stuff but i want to improve my skills in c/c++ and it's a good challenge for me !